HOW TO FIX CROWDING and CROSSBITE with SCHWARTZ EXPANDER

 If there is pain – stop increasing in size, but do not leave it out altogether.
 Increase after a few days but if the pain continues you need to make a dental appointment.
 The same applies to any damage you notice – take it to the dentist and see if it can be fixed.

 Two appointments are needed initially:

-- Impressions are taken so that the device can be manufactured – 30 minutes
+- Alginate impressions are taken so that the device can be manufactured – 30 to 60 minutes appointment

-- Placement – Schwarz expander device fitted and information given
+- Placement – Schwarz expander device is fitted and information is given – 30 minutes appointment